dtzxporter/DTZxPorterLanding/_tools/henri.md

 ## 📌 Versioning:
 - 1.00 - Initial Release (BETA).
 - 1.01 - Support localized resource files by prefixing them by their locale.
 Support loading *.pack files.
 Show asset type in raw files info.
+- 1.02 - Support for model blend shapes.
+Support for many more animations, still only for the main character.